"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors

 Our evaluation suggests that these vulnerabilities are widespread, with attack success rates up to 84\%.
-In summary, this study makes the following contributions: \begin{itemize}[leftmargin=0pt, itemindent=*] \item \textbf{New Attack Surface}: We are the first to identify and evaluate how prompt injection attacks compromise agentic AI coding editors, revealing a new attack surface where malicious instructions embedded in external resources can hijack AI coding editors to execute unauthorized commands. \item \textbf{Security Benchmark}: We develop \toolname, which is the first systematic evaluation framework for AI coding editor security, comprising 314 attack payloads covering 70 MITRE ATT\&CK techniques across diverse development scenarios. \item \textbf{Large-Scale Empirical Analysis}: We have demonstrated the effectiveness of \toolname~ through extensive experiments across multiple AI coding editors (Cursor, GitHub Copilot) and advanced LLMs (Claude-4, Gemini-2.5-pro), showing that the vulnerabilities are widespread with attack success rates ranging from 41\% to 84\%.
+In summary, this study makes the following contributions: \begin{itemize}[leftmargin=0pt, itemindent=*, topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item \textbf{Attack Surface}: We identify and evaluate how prompt injection attacks compromise agentic AI coding editors, demonstrating that malicious instructions embedded in external resources can hijack AI coding editors to execute unauthorized commands. \item \textbf{Security Benchmark}: We develop \toolname, the first systematic evaluation framework for AI coding editor security, comprising 314 attack payloads covering 70 MITRE ATT\&CK techniques. \item \textbf{Large-Scale Empirical Analysis}: We demonstrate the effectiveness of \toolname~ through extensive experiments across multiple AI coding editors (Cursor, GitHub Copilot) and advanced LLMs (Claude-4, Gemini-2.5-pro), showing attack success rates ranging from 41\% to 84\%.
 Our reproduction package is available~\cite{rep}. \end{itemize}